Sock-Net/make-a-sock/README.md

 - `data` (string): This key can hold any data.
 - `from` (string): For see who sent the message.

+If type is less than zero (0), Message is for pinging server to keep connection alive.

 Please check [Lightweight Sock Server](https://github.com/Sock-Net/sock) to understand how it works.

 ## Making a Sock Client